AMD unveils Radeon RX 5500 graphics for midrange gaming laptops and desktops

 And with AMD’s latest Raise the Game bundle, gamers are offered their choice of Borderlands 3 or Tom Clancy’s Ghost Recon Breakpoint with the purchase of eligible pre-configured desktop and notebook systems with the Radeon RX 5500 and RX 5500M GPUs.

-Kevin Krewell, analyst at Tirias Research, said in an email to GamesBeat, “While AMD didn’t list the targeted price points for the Radeon RX 5500 series cards, the company compared performance against the $150 Nvidia GeForce GTX 1650, which indicates the AMD price target.
+Kevin Krewell, and analyst at Tirias Research, said in an email to GamesBeat that “while AMD didn’t list the targeted price points for the Radeon RX 5500 series cards, the company compared performance against the $150 Nvidia GeForce GTX 1650, which indicates the AMD price target.
 It looks like a solid upgrade from the Radeon 480.
 There’s also a short card reference card that should be good for small form factor PCs.”